Telegraph editor leaves as company focuses on digital business

-LONDON Jan 21 Britain's centre-right Daily Telegraph newspaper said on Tuesday its editor had left as the paper focuses efforts increasingly on its digital business to survive.
+LONDON Britain's center-right Daily Telegraph newspaper said on Tuesday its editor had left as the paper focuses efforts increasingly on its digital business to survive.

 Journalists at the paper took to Twitter to express sadness at the departure of Tony Gallagher, who has held the post since 2009.